balanced/balanced-api/resources/customers.rst

 Delete a Customer
 -----------------

-You can delete a customer so long as there has been no activity associated with it such as adding a card or creating a debit.
+You can delete a customer so long as there has been no activity associated with it such as creating a hold, credit, or debit.

 .. code::

    DELETE /v1/customers/:customer_id

 Request